 Cracked Casing

-Sometimes, the compressor or coils will have cracks that aren’t noticeable until they’re already broken entirely.
+Sometimes, the compressor or coils will have cracks that you can’t detect until it’s too late.
 These cracks let in hot air from the outdoors or let out cold air already inside.
 This is a safety concern because it can cause the component to fail and explode.
 If you suspect this problem, it’s best to contact an HVAC technician immediately.

 Dirty Evaporator Coils